danielabar/jqui101-tuts/README.md

 * change (fired every time value of progressbar changes, useful for updating text indicating amount complete so far)
 * complete (fired once 100% is reached)

+## Theming Widgets with Themeroller

+To customize visual aspects of widgets.
+Themeroller application can be found [here](http://jqueryui.com/themeroller/).

+Use the online app to make your own theme or download from a selection of existing custom themes.

+Can also select an existing theme, then click Edit to tweak it, then download your custom version of it.

 ## Development